-- 16. It is proposed to establish an English-medium 3-11 school with a specialist LSC for 16 pupils with a statement of special educational needs relating to Autistic Spectrum Disorder (ASD), in new build premises to accommodate pupils from the current catchment areas of Alltwen Primary, Godre'rgraig Primary and Llangiwg Primary, all of which would be discontinued on 31st August 2024 with the new school opening concurrently. - 17.
+- 13. It is proposed to establish an English-medium 3-11 school with a specialist LSC, in new build premises to accommodate pupils from the current catchment areas of Alltwen Primary, Godre'rgraig Primary and Llangiwg Primary, all of which would be discontinued on 31st August 2024. - 14.
 It is proposed that the new school will be built on land in Council ownership at Parc Ynysderw, Pontardawe and that it will form part of learning, health and wellbeing community campus made up of Cwmtawe Community School and Pontardawe Leisure Centre.
-The campus would be further enhanced by the addition of a new build 25 metre, 6 lane swimming pool with additional learner pool on the site, to complement the current health and wellbeing offer for pupils and the wider community.
-Matters concerning the proposed new swimming pool will be subject to a separate report to be considered by Members. - 18.
+The campus would be further enhanced by the addition of a new build 25 metre, 6 lane swimming pool with additional learner pool on the site, to complement

+- the current health and wellbeing offer for pupils and the wider community.
+Matters concerning the proposed new swimming pool will be subject to a separate report to be considered by Members. - 15.
 The new English-medium community primary school for boys and girls aged 3-11 years will accommodate 630 full-time pupils and 140 part-time (70 a.m./70 p.m.) nursery age pupils.
-It will be managed with one head teacher and one governing body and will have one budget allocation and one group of staff. - 19.
+It will be managed with one head teacher and one governing body and will have one budget allocation and one group of staff. - 16.
 The new school will serve the combined catchment areas of Alltwen, Llangiwg and Godre'rgraig Primary schools.
-Pupils from the three existing schools will automatically transfer to the new school subject to parental preference. - 20.
-The new school will provide primary education for children aged 3-11 in a new build 21st century facility which will provide a stimulating teaching and learning environment in state of the art facilities.

-- 21. Additionally the new school will provide support for pupils through the establishment of an LSC for 16 pupils with a statement of special educational needs relating to Autistic Spectrum Disorder (ASD).
-The LSC will also provide the opportunity to become a community hub for the area, building on the work already being undertaken by other well established primary school LSCs, by providing support and training for other mainstream primary school across Neath Port Talbot. - 22.
-The new build will be funded jointly from Welsh Government 21st century School Programme capital grant monies and from the Council's prudential borrowing capacity. - 23.
-The scheme is planned to include a new build 25 metre 6 lane swimming pool with additional learner pool, to further enhance the physical activity and wellbeing opportunities for pupils who currently attend Alltwen, Godre'rgraig and Llangiwg primary schools and Cwmtawe Community School, as well as pupils attending nearby YGG Trebannws and YGG Pontardawe. - 24.
-The facilities will provide sustainable opportunities for swimming curriculum development for potentially 2500 pupils aged 3-16 in the nearby communities.
-The swimming pool will complement the current school and community facilities on site to deliver a 21st century health and wellbeing offer for pupils aged 3-16 and for wider community use. - 25.
-The combined new build School, specialist ASD provision and pool will form part of a learning, health and wellbeing community campus at the Parc Ynysderw site, complementing the existing Cwmtawe Community School and Pontardawe Leisure Centre provision.
+Pupils from the three existing schools will automatically transfer to the new school subject to parental preference. - 17.
+The new school will provide primary education for children aged 3-11 in a new build 21st century facility which will provide a stimulating teaching and learning environment in state of the art facilities. - 18.
+Additionally the new school will provide support for pupils through the establishment of an LSC for 16 pupils with a statement of Autistic Spectrum Disorder (ASD).
+The LSC will also provide the opportunity to become a community hub for the area, building on the work already being undertaken by other well established primary school LSCs. - 19.
+The new build will be funded jointly from Welsh Government 21st century School Programme capital grant monies and from the Council's prudential borrowing capacity. - 20.
+The scheme is planned to include a new build 25 metre 6 lane swimming pool with additional learner pool, to further enhance the physical activity and wellbeing opportunities for pupils who currently attend Alltwen, Godre'rgraig and Llangiwg primary schools and Cwmtawe Community School, as well as pupils attending nearby YGG Trebannws and YGG Pontardawe. - 21.
+Furthermore the facilities will provide sustainable opportunities for swimming curriculum development for potentially 2500 pupils aged 3-16 in the nearby communities.
+The swimming pool will complement the current school and community facilities on site to deliver a 21st century health and wellbeing offer for pupils aged 3-16 and for wider community use.

+22. The combined new build School, specialist ASD provision and pool will form part of a learning, health and wellbeing community campus at the Parc Ynysderw site, complementing the existing Cwmtawe Community School and Pontardawe Leisure Centre provision.
 In locating the new build facilities close to Cwmtawe Community School the development will enable pupils and staff from both schools to benefit from increased partnership working, made easier due to their close proximity.